 Carlsbad has many opportunities for outdoor recreation.
 In addition to the seven miles of coastline, you can enjoy the water at Agua Hedionda lagoon which offers swimming, fishing, sailing, water skiing, wake boarding, windsurfing or jet skiing.
 Carlsbad has two pools that are open during the summer for recreational use, swimming and water safety instruction, and competitive swimming.
 There are even year-round Masters Swimming workouts for adults.
 If that’s not exciting enough, the nearby city of Vista has The Wave Waterpark with slides, waves, a competition pool and a rainforest for little ones.

 If you’d prefer to stay dry there are 31 parks in Carlsbad.
 Carlsbad parks offer fields for soccer, baseball and football; courts for basketball, volleyball, and tennis; tot lots, picnic tables, barbecues, horseshoe pits and shuffleboard.
 There are even dog and skate parks.

-There are five 18-hole golf courses in Carlsbad and many others throughout North County.
+For golfers, Carlsbad has you covered with five 18-hole golf courses in the city and many others throughout North County.
 With our mild weather, you can play golf year-round.

 Carlsbad has 45 miles of hiking trails throughout the city, along lagoons and the beach.
 These are great for hiking, running, dog walking and biking.
 The city offers sports leagues, dance, fitness, martial arts for children and adults and includes a broad list of activities, classes and services for seniors.